StarKRE22/Atomic/Docs/Elements/Actions/Manual.md

 # 🧩 Actions

 Provide a set of abstractions for defining and invoking logic with varying numbers of input parameters.
-These action types are lightweight and flexible, making them ideal for use in **event systems, command patterns, or reactive programming**.
+These action types are lightweight and flexible, making them ideal for use in **command patterns and object-oriented design**.
 They allow developers to encapsulate behavior, combine multiple actions, or reference scene-specific logic in a clean, reusable way.

 ---